Japanese Film Festival Classics 2020

 'Provocation and Disruption' is all about the poetic, the abstract, the visceral and the abrasive in visionary Japanese cinema.
 The selection broadly encapsulates films that were fiercely uncompromising and transcended convention, each leaving its unique mark on Japan’s film industry.
 In their own distinct way, these prolific cinematic works eschew traditional narrative structures and genre tropes to embrace distortion and symbolism.
 From dynamic and provocative colour, editing and camera work to themes of social, political and sexual ferment, these films are nothing like you’ve seen before.

-This free Classics program is part of the annual Japanese Film Festival presented by The Japan Foundation, Sydney and made possible by The Japan Foundation Film Library.
+This free Classics program is presented in partnership with the annual Japanese Film Festival.
+The Japanese Film festival is presented by The Japan Foundation, Sydney and made possible by The Japan Foundation Film Library.